 Getting Started Guide at a Glance:

-Download the Educator Toolkit for more guidance on each of these steps.
+Download the Educator Toolkit or Student Toolkit for more guidance on each of these steps.

-Complete this signup form to officially register for the program.
+Complete the signup form at the top of the page to officially register for the program.

 Decide on a Program Model (District Level, School Level, or by a CBO).

 All three program models have worked successfully in the past.
-Choose the model that’s right for you and your students.
+Choose the model that's right for you.
+Student-led programs will all be school level.

 This is an important step to ensure that there is strong program ownership by an individual or team.